dlizcano/mammalcol/README.md

 ### Validate mammal species data based on geographic coordinates

-Use the function `mamm_coords_validator` to validate if your record is valid according to the Checklist of the mammals (Mammalia) of Colombia.
+Use the function `mamm_coords_validator` to validate if your record is a valid species according to the Checklist of the mammals (Mammalia) of Colombia and if the coordinates are correct.

-The function use a dataframe with species distribution data.
+The function uses as input a dataframe with species distribution data.
 The dataframe must contain at least the 3 columns:

 - species as: Genus species
 - decimalLongitude
 - decimalLatitude

-The data frame should contain many other columns.
+The data frame may contain many other columns.
 You should indicate the column containing the species names using the argument sp_names.

-For this example we are using a data frame with those columns and many more.
+For this example we are using a data frame with the required three columns, and many columns more.

 ``` r
 head (test_data_coordiantes)